kylerwsbm/snarkyinvoice-lol/README.md

 ## Disclaimer

 This project is for humour and educational purposes only.
-Use at your own risk, and don’t actually expect anyone to pay you for “emotional damage”… unless they deserve it.
+Use at your own risk—and don’t actually expect anyone to pay you for “emotional damage”… unless they deserve it.
+Send petty bills with maximum sass!